xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

    * generates trajectories from simple starting codes,
    * and compares accessibility of low-tension regions with and without chemically informed constraints.

-Both steps must be documented in a way that allows independent reproduction.
+Both steps must be documented in a way that allows independent reproduction and audit of the encoding choices.

 ### 9.3 Next measurable step toward N2